 There are many factors that go into deciding what your junk car is worth.
 Many consumers make the mistake of thinking that a junk car is like any other unwanted item.
 People are used to garbage men hauling away their trash while they sleep, and for most of us, a car that isn’t running is just a problem that needs solving, not an opportunity to make extra cash.
-That’s a shame, because reputable car junk yards will pay good money for junk cars.
+That’s a shame, because reputable auto salvage yards will pay good money for junk cars.

 Unlike most trash that just needs to be disposed of, an automobile is made from valuable, recyclable materials like steel.
 Even if your car doesn’t have any value as a drivable vehicle anymore, it can usually supply spare parts that are valuable for repairs to other vehicles.
 No matter what, your car is worth money as scrap metal.
 It’s important for consumers to think of their junk cars as a valuable asset instead of a pile of trash.

 No Junk Car Is Worthless